Liberia: Covid-19 Trajectory - Experts' Advice On How to Halt the Outbreak

 Ensure adequate risk communication and community engagement that focuses on the uniqueness of COVID-19, such as asymptomatic presentation, as well as vaccine hesitancy.

-Liberian leaders should implement public health measures/ practices, regarding testing, vaccinations, social distancing, mask wearing to boost public confidence and suffer consequences when they do not.
+Liberian leaders should lead by example: implement public health measures/ practices, regarding testing, vaccinations, social distancing, mask wearing to boost public confidence and suffer consequences when they do not lead by example.

 Commission experts to develop Liberia's COVID-19 test kits and scientific research for vaccine production.

-Forge public-private partnerships to ensure a whole-of-country approach including leveraging private clinics and hospitals to scale up testing and care services across the country.
+Forge public-private partnerships for a whole-of-country approach including leveraging private clinics and hospitals to scale up testing and care services across the country.

 Partner with the United Nations System, bilateral as well as multilateral development banks (MDBs) and International Financing Institutions (IFIs), to leverage multilateral financing options for procurement (especially of vaccines, oxygen plants etc.), technical assistance and administrative advice, setting up field hospitals and mobile clinics.